kako-jun/cdand/README.md

 `cdand` is a simple CLI command.

-It can launch any commands(e.g. `git`, `yarn`) in your target directory without `cd`.
+It can launch every commands(e.g. `git`, `yarn`) in your target directory without `cd`.

-It's written in GOlang, so it will work on many operating systems.
+It's written in Go, so it will work on many operating systems.